Keep a lid on those emails!

 Free time means free time…

-When I began to work as a freelancer, one of the things I wanted to benefit from was a better work life balance.
+When I began to work as a sole trader, one of the things I wanted to benefit from was a better work life balance.

 In the main, I’m achieving this but with only so many hours in the day am I guilty of emailing people outside their normal work hours?
 Is that affecting them in a negative way or is it just part of a changing workplace?